peterjc/thapbi-pict/docs/examples/fungal_mock/presence_absence.rst

     ATTACTGATTTGCTTAATTGCACCACATGTGTTTTTTATTGAACAAATTTCTTTGGTGGCGGGAGCAATCCTACCGCCAG
     AGGTTATAACTAAACCAAACTTTTTATTTACAGTCAAACTTGATTTATTATTACAATAGTCAA

-The minimum abundance excluded lots of singletons, doubles, and a few more abundance reads up to 6 copies.
-The vast majority of these are slight variants of the dominant sequence (you can call ``thapbi_pict edit-graph`` on this single sample to visualise this), and can thus be explained as PCR noise.
+The minimum abundance excluded lots of singletons etc. The vast majority of these are slight variants of the dominant sequence (you can call ``thapbi_pict edit-graph`` on this single sample to visualise this), and can thus be explained as PCR noise.

 Again, both samples have ``d51507f661ebee38a85bec35b70b7ee1`` as their main (or only) unwanted sequence above the threshold, a perfect match to *Fusarium